 Figure 8.5-1: Embedded vs. external POIs

-In figures that follow the POI will be depicted straddling the edge of the NF to simultaneously indicate both approaches.
+In figures 8.5-2 and 8.5-3 the POI will be depicted straddling the edge of the NF to simultaneously indicate both approaches.

 Figure 8.5-2 shows the basic job of a POI: to obtain the state, or communicated user data, of the intercepted service.
 As the NF changes state, or as additional user data is generated or forwarded, in the course of providing the service, the appropriate interceptable events or real-time content are transferred into the POI.